bodil/purescript-signal/docs/Signal.md

 foldp :: forall a b. (a -> b -> b) -> b -> Signal a -> Signal b
 ```

+Creates a past dependent signal.
+The function argument takes the value of
+the input signal, and the previous value of the output signal, to produce
+the new value of the output signal.

 #### `sampleOn`

 ``` purescript
 sampleOn :: forall a b.
 Signal a -> Signal b -> Signal b
 ```

+Creates a signal which yields the current value of the second signal every
+time the first signal yields.

 #### `dropRepeats`